By-DevOps-For-DevOps/ecs-iac/README.md

 1. Open the Link in Browser and for `Stack name` you may keep consistent (e.g. `ngp-v303-stage`)
 1. TagName should be short, to avoid issue with AWS ALB naming limit w/ 32 characters. e.g. `v303`.
 1. Confirm SNS subscription
-    - Confirmation e-maill will be arrived in your e-mail box.
+    - Confirmation e-mail will be arrived in your e-mail box.
 1. Go to CodePipeline Console, and approve Changesets.

 ## Steps to upgrade